-A team should be composed of a minimum of three and a maximum of seven actively participating students, orally presenting and available to answer the judges' questions.
-Each student must actively participate in the presentation to be eligible for awards.
+A team should be composed of a minimum of three and a maximum of seven students who are actively participating, orally presenting and available to answer the judges' questions.
+To be eligible for awards, each student must take an active role in the presentation.
 This includes active participation in the presentation and making themselves available for questions from the judges in all rounds of competition.
-Only the certified team members can take an active role in the presentation of materials and technology during the presentation.
+Only the certified team members can take an active role in the presentation of materials and use of technology during the presentation.

 Presentations may include official FFA dress, costumes, props, skits and other creative paraphernalia.
-Costumes, props, skits and other paraphernalia must be professional in nature and used to showcase respect for all cultures.
-The event committee reserves the right to remove any team whose presentation, props, skits, or other actions disrespect others or show a lack of good judgment.
+Costumes, props, skits and other paraphernalia must be professional in nature and used to showcase respect of all cultures.
+The event committee reserves the right to remove any team whose presentation, props, skits or other actions are disrespectful of others or shows lack of good judgement.